Elijah Dixson

 Units

-Decks are nested under units since every unit (even the AI) is playing cards.
-The decks are quite complicated code-wise as all the visuals for the cards in a players hard are determined here.
-Design-wise I kept customizing decks simple and quick.
-Similar to how the cards are set up decks can load a resource letting them now what starting cards they use.
-These deck resources are simply a list of card resources that I can adjust in a drop down menu or drag and drop in the editor.
+Decks are nested under units since every unit including AI-controlled ones plays cards.
+While the deck code is quite complex, handling all the visuals for the cards in a player’s hand, I’ve kept deck customization simple and quick from a design perspective.
+Similar to cards, decks load a resource that defines their starting cards.
+These deck resources are simply lists of card resources that can be adjusted via a dropdown menu or by drag-and-drop in the editor.

 Pathfinding for the units is largely based on the A* search algorithm.
 Here is my commented code below if you are curious: